TimothyKusuma/Master-Thesis/README.md

 2. Always leave the "name", "sign", "significance", and "strength" fields (found under hypotheses) empty.

 3. In cases where specific data isn't available, ensure the respective fields are left empty.

+**Validation**

+You are an advanced validation tool.
+Your task is to review the provided YAML output against the uploaded research diagram and identify any discrepancies or mistakes in the data extraction process.
+Pay special attention to the accuracy of nodes, links, labels, and additional text extraction.
+Confirm that the YAML structure adheres to the specified format.

+Instructions for Validation:

+1. Compare each node (construct) listed in the YAML against the research diagram.
+Ensure every word, character (including numbers and formulas), and list or sub-point within the nodes is captured accurately.
+Verify that both dotted and solid nodes have been treated equally.

+2. Review all links (hypotheses) listed in the YAML.
+Check that the direction of each arrow is correct and that the source and target nodes are properly identified.
+Ensure that each hypothesis is unique and that dotted arrows have been treated the same as solid ones.

+3. Verify that each link's label (if present) matches what is depicted in the diagram and is correctly placed under the "label" field in the YAML.

+4. Check for any additional text in the diagram that is not part of a node or link.
+Confirm that it has been entered in the texts section of the YAML file, each prefixed by a '-' sign.

+5. Assess the entire YAML structure for compliance with the specified output format.

+Exception Validation:

+1. Confirm that any arrows pointing to other arrows have been disregarded.

+2. For grouped nodes, ensure each node within is treated as an individual node and that any overarching group label is noted as a construct but not used as a cause or effect in the hypotheses.

+3. Ensure that the "name", "sign", "significance", and "strength" fields under hypotheses are left empty unless specified in the instructions.

+4. If the research diagram contains elements not covered by the provided instructions, note these as issues for further review.